Espresso martini

 The espresso martini, also known as a vodka espresso, is a cold caffeinated alcoholic drink made with espresso, coffee liqueur, and vodka.
 It is not a true martini as it contains neither gin nor vermouth, but is one of many drinks that incorporate the term martini into their names.

 Origin

 There are several claims for the origin of the espresso martini.
-One of the more common claims is that it was created by Dick Bradsell in the late 1980s while at Fred's Club in London for a young lady who asked for something that would "Wake me up, and then fuck me up."
-Bradsell has made this claim in a widely-circulated video.
+One of the more common claims is that it was created by Dick Bradsell in the 1980s in London for a young woman who asked for "something to wake me up, then fuck me up".
+The bar where it was invented is identified as Soho Brasserie, which would date it as circa 1983, while Bradsell never identified the woman in question, only referring to her as a "top model" or an American model.
+The woman is rumored to be Marie Helvin, who was a noted American model in London at the time.
+Later claims that the woman was Naomi Campbell or Kate Moss are implausible, as they were too young at the time.

+Bradsell has claimed to have invented it in a widely-circulated video.
 Bradsell has also been quoted about the circumstances of his invention of the drink, "The coffee machine at the Soho Brasseries was right next to the station where I served drinks.
 It was a nightmare, as there were coffee grounds everywhere, so coffee was very much on my mind.
 And it was all about vodka back then – it was all people were drinking."

+Recipes

 The recipes for an espresso martini vary depending on the source.
 Traditionally, they include Kahlúa or Tia Maria.